VenkataRatnamOleti/Movix-Loop/README.md

-Here’s a solid starting point for your **README.md** file for the **Movix Loop** project — clear, informative, and GitHub-friendly:

----

 # 🎬 Movix Loop

 **Movix Loop** is a sleek and responsive movie web app built with **ReactJS** ⚛️ and powered by the **TMDB API** 🎥.
 It allows users to browse trending movies and add their favorites to a personalized list ⭐.